Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond: Modeling

 \textit{Raman control:} Our software package propagates $\rho_{ij,0}=\ket{i}\bra{j}$ for $i,j=1,2$ subject to the Lindblad-master equation, i.e. \cite{pieplow_deterministic_2023,strocka_token_2025}

 with the Hamiltonian

 and the dissipator

-with the free contribution $H_0$ and the light-matter interaction term $\bm{\mu}\cdot\mathbf{E}(t)$ using the optimized parameters for $B_{\rm dc}=3.0$ T and $\theta_{\rm dc}=43.11$ deg as demonstrated in \cite{strocka_token_2025}.
+with the free contribution $H_0$ and the light-matter interaction term $\bm{\mu}\cdot\mathbf{E}(t)$ using the optimized parameters for $B_{\rm dc}=0.3,1.0,3.0$ T and $\theta_{\rm dc}$ taken from \cite{strocka_token_2025} for the SnV.
 The detailed description of the Hamiltonian $H^{\rm opt}(t)$ and temperature, cooperativity and magnetic field dependent relaxation rates $\gamma_k$ as well as Lindblad-operators $\{L_k\}$ modeling photonic decay processes using Fermi's golden rule and fast phononic processes are explained in \cite{pieplow_deterministic_2023,strocka_token_2025}.

 \textit{Microwave control:} We simulate the $\pi/2$ rotation using microwave control using the Lindblad-master equation shown in Eq. (\ref{eq:lind}) with the Hamiltonian \cite{pieplow_efficient_2024}